twiddlingbits/twr-wasm/docs/api/api-typescript.md

 # TypeScript-JavaScript API for WASM
 This section describes the twr-wasm TypeScript/JavaScript classes that you use to load your wasm modules, and to call C functions in your wasm modules.

 `class twrWasmModule` and `class twrWasmModuleAsync` have similar APIs.
-The primary difference is that `class twrWasmModuleAsync` proxies functionality through a Web Worker thread, which allows blocking C functions to be called in your Web Assembly Module.
+The primary difference is that `class twrWasmModuleAsync` proxies functionality through a Web Worker thread, which allows blocking C functions to be called in your WebAssembly Module.

 ## class twrWasmModule
 ~~~